Dionne Warwick

 The two immediate follow-ups to "Don't Make Me Over" "This Empty Place" (with "B" side "Wishin' and Hopin' " later recorded by Dusty Springfield) and "Make the Music Play" charted briefly in the top 100.
 Her fourth single, "Anyone Who Had a Heart," released in November 1963, was Warwick's first top 10 pop hit (#8) in the U.S. and an international million-seller.
 This was followed by "Walk On By" in April 1964, another major international hit and million-seller that solidified her career.
 For the rest of the 1960s, Warwick was a fixture on the U.S. and Canadian charts, and much of her output from 1962 to 1971 was written and produced by the Bacharach/David team.

 Warwick ranks among the 40 biggest hitmakers of the entire Pop era (1955–1999), based on the Billboard Hot 100 Pop Singles Charts.
-She is one of the most-charted female vocalists of all time, with 56 of her singles making the Billboard Hot 100 between 1962 and 1998 and 80 singles making all Billboard charts combined.
+She is among the most-charted female vocalists of all time, with 56 singles making the Billboard Hot 100 between 1962 and 1998 and 80 singles making all Billboard charts combined.
 She is a former United Nations Global Ambassador for the Food and Agriculture Organization and the United States Ambassador of Health.
-In 2011, the New Jazz style CD Only Trust Your Heart was released, featuring many Sammy Cahn songs.
+2011, the New Jazz style CD Only Trust Your Heart was released, featuring many Sammy Cahn songs.
 In March 2011, Warwick appeared on The Celebrity Apprentice 4.
 Her charity was the Hunger Project.
 She was dismissed from her "apprenticeship" to Donald Trump during the fourth season.

 In February 2012, Warwick performed "Walk On By" on The Jonathan Ross Show.
 She also received the Goldene Kamera Musical Lifetime Achievement Award in Germany and performed "That's What Friends Are For" at the ceremony.
-In 2012, Warwick headlined the World Hunger Day concert at London's Royal Albert Hall.
+2012 Warwick headlined the World Hunger Day concert at London's Royal Albert Hall.
 She sang the anthem, One World One Song, specially written for the Hunger Project, and was joined by Joe McElderry, the London Community Gospel Choir, and a choir from Woodbridge School, Woodbridge, Suffolk.
-In 2012, the 50th anniversary CD, NOW, was released; Warwick recorded 12 Bacharach/David tracks.
+2012, the 50th anniversary CD, NOW, was released; Warwick recorded 12 Bacharach/David tracks.
 On September 19, 2013, she collaborated with country singer Billy Ray Cyrus for his song "Hope Is Just Ahead."

 In 2014, the duet's album Feels So Good was released.
 In 2015, Warwick's website released the Tropical Love EP with five unreleased tracks from the Aquarel Do Brasil Sessions in 1994 - To Say Goodbye (Pra Dizer Adeus) with Edu Lobo - Love Me - Lullaby - Bridges (Travessia) - Rainy Day Girl with Ivan Lins.
-In 2016, she was inducted into the Rhythm & Blues Hall of Fame.
+2016, she was inducted into the Rhythm & Blues Hall of Fame.
 In 2017, she performed a benefit in Chicago for the Center on Halstead, an organization that contributes to the LGBTQ community.
 Rahm Emanuel and Barack Obama co-chaired this event.
 In 2020, she appeared as the Mouse on season 3 of The Masked Singer.